burning489/burning489.github.io/index.md

 ## Award
 ---
+- College-level Outstanding Graduate in School of Mathematics and Statistics at Wuhan University, 2025
 - SIAM Award for Student Chapter at Wuhan University, 2024
 - First Prize of China Undergraduate Mathematical Contest in Modeling, 2018